remotion-dev/remotion/packages/docs/learn/2022-11-18-apple-fireworks.md

 };
 ```

-As you can tell everything is very composable.
-The main composition looks like this:
+In the main composition you are going to wrap all moving dots, hearts and stars in the component `<Slowed>`.
+As you sure can tell by now, everything is very composable:

 ```tsx twoslash title="src/Slowed.tsx"
 // @filename: Move.tsx